Counties to distribute leafy spurge-eating flea beetles

 "Leafy spurge continues to be one of North Dakota's most difficult-to-control noxious weeds," Agriculture Commissioner Doug Goehring said in a statement.
 "Using the flea beetles for biological control, as part of an integrated pest management plan, has proven to be an effective tool in combating leafy spurge infestations."

-Participants should bring a cooler with ice packs to carry the beetles, as well as sweep nets, if they own them, to collect the insects.
+Participants should bring a cooler with ice packs to carry the beetles, as well as sweep nets if they own them.

 Be the first to know